By the time you finish reading this sentence, three million more Chinese people will have been born.

 — and there are paintings and statues of dragons everywhere.
 If you are in a fictional setting with any fantasy aspects, you are certain to run into at least one.

 .
 The greatest historical event in China was that thing that happened in Tiananmen Square.
-It's only relatively recently that western film-makers have realised that Mao's Cultural Revolution has been over for more than thirty years
+It's only later that western film-makers have realised that Mao's Cultural Revolution has been over for more than thirty years

 , and you don't see millions of people all cycling to work in identical grey suits and caps any more.